eugenehuanggy/angular-squire/README.md

 angularjs directive for the [squire rich text editor](https://github.com/neilj/Squire).

 Features:
-- html sanitization with the default configuration (make XSS harder)
-- a better ui than squire's example
+- a more functional ui than squire's example
 - minimal look and feel
 - my cat loves it
+- optional configurable html sanitization (requires sanatize.js - which is not included)

 Check out the [DEMO](http://hourlynerd.github.io/angular-squire/)